Continuous Professional Development (CPD)

-Only academic qualifications and formal courses attended e.g. MSc modules.
+Only academic qualifications and formal courses attended, for example MSc modules.

 8. Why should I do CPD?
-I’ve been at the same grade for x years and am not going to go for promotion so what’s the point?
+I’ve been at the same grade for x number of years and am not going to go for promotion, so what’s the point?

 The world moves on and it is incumbent on you as a professional to keep your skills fully up to date.
 You will need them when you take on new work or change roles in the future.
-Consciously updating knowledge and skills leads to key benefits for you and it raises the capability of the GSS as a whole, furthermore it:
+Consciously updating knowledge and skills leads to key benefits for you and it raises the capability of the GSS as a whole.

 - has a positive impact on job satisfaction, motivation, and greater professional pride it helps to refine our specialist skills